 A unit of the AIVD, the Netherlands National Communications Security Agency (NBV) promotes the protection of crucial government information.
 As a government partner and advisor, and with its unique qualities when it comes to information security, the NBV makes an active and tangible contribution to national security in the Netherlands.

 Joint Sigint Cyber Unit

-In the Joint Sigint Cyber Unit (JSCU) the AIVD and MIVD have joint forces.
-The two services have
+In the Joint Sigint Cyber Unit (JSCU) the AIVD and MIVD have joined forces.
+The two services combine their expertise and resources in the field of Signals Intelligence (Sigint) and cyberactivities.

-combined their expertise and resources in the field of Signals Intelligence (Sigint) and Cyberacitivities.
-With the interception of (tele) communications the JSCU supports teams that investigate threats to the Netherlands and the armed forces.
-In the framework of the National Cyber Security Strategy, JSCU specialists are also helping to safeguard the Dutch Internet.
+With the interception of communications the JSCU supports teams that investigate threats to the Netherlands and the armed forces.
+In the framework of the National Cyber Security Strategy, JSCU specialists are also helping to safeguard the internet.